mecxist/LIL_OS/README.md

 - **Forking & Adapting LIL OS** — Large overhauls that extend LIL OS to new platforms or environments require Official Contributor status.

-**Why?** Intent-level changes affect the fundamental principles of LIL OS.
-Official Contributors have demonstrated alignment with Liberatory Intelligence principles and commitment to the project's mission.
+**Why?** Intent-level changes affect the fundamental principles of LIL OS; therefore, our expectation is that Official Contributors demonstrate alignment with Liberatory Intelligence principles and commitment to the project's mission before having their changes considered.

 **How to become an Official Contributor:** [Apply to join LIL Co.](docs/CONTRIBUTING.md#joining-the-collective)